sosia-dev/sosia/docs/tutorial/usage.rst

 Similarity parameters
 ---------------------

 `sosia` tries to find researchers that are similar to the Original in the year of treatment.
-Currently `sosia` defines similar along four margins: the start of the academic career, the number of co-authors and publications, and the total citation count.
+Currently, `sosia` defines similar along four margins: the start of the academic career, the number of co-authors and publications, and the total citation count.
 Another researcher (read: Scopus profile) is similar if her characteristics fall within the margin around the Original's characteristics.
-If all characteristics are similar, and the other researcher is not a co-author, she is a match.
+If all characteristics are similar, and the other researcher is not a co-author, she is deemed a match.

-By default (i.e., if not specified), the margins for the first year of publication is 2, for the number of co-author, the number of publication, and for the number of citations it is 20%.
-Margins work in either direction.
-You can override these paramters.  `sosia` interprets integer values as absolute deviation, and float values as relative deviation:
+By default (i.e., if not specified), the margins for the first year of publication is 2, for the number of co-authors, the number of publications, and for the number of citations it is 20%.
+Margins apply in either direction.
+You can override these parameters.  `sosia` interprets integer values as absolute deviation, and float values as a percentage for relative deviation:

 .. code-block:: python